-Standard #351 Resident Reporting
+Standard #351 Resident Reporting:

 Residents can report in writing, verbally, anonymously and through third parties.
 There is a "hotline" to the Lancaster YWCA, a PCAR, who accepts reports.
-It is a dedicated line, which requires the push of a button to connect.
 There are phones on the living units and pencil and paper available as seen on the tour.
 There is a grievance form and procedure given to each resident.
-There are PREA boxes in several areas of the facility that are checked daily by a Caseworker.
+There are PREA boxes and grievance boxes in several areas of the facility that are checked daily by a Caseworker.
 The residents have private and confidential access to attorneys, parents, guardians, probation officers and children and youth caseworkers through phone calls and visiting.
 Shelter residents sometimes attend school in the community or can have home visits.
 Interviews with random residents showed that they were aware of these reporting avenues.
 Most of them stated they could tell staff or a parent, but all knew of the "hotline" and the PREA boxes.
-The staff that were interviewed all knew of the various ways both they and the residents could report.
 The residents are advised of these avenues at Intake and again during their monthly PREA refresher education.
 There are reporting posters in Spanish and English throughout the facility.
 Every possible avenue has been afforded for reporting, so this standard has been exceeded.